TusharBagle/Fundamental-Booster-/README.md

-# Fundamental-Booster-
+# Fundamentals of Booster

+## About
-Beginner practice program for learning core programming fundamentals and logic implementation.
+This project was created while learning programming fundamentals and logic building.

+## Features
+- Beginner-friendly code
+- Practice of basic concepts
+- Improves logical thinking

+## Technologies Used
+- Python

+## Author
+Tushar Bagle